-This linear site is located toward the eastern end of the Bill Williams River NWR between Honeycomb Bend and Esquerra Ranch, following the river channel from a restricted canyon bordered by cliffs to an open floodplain (see figure 3).
+Mineral Wash is a 1.7 km (1.1-mi) section of the Bill Williams River NWR approximately 38 km (24 mi) west of Alamo Lake.
+This linear site is located toward the eastern end of the Bill Williams River NWR between Honeycomb Bend and Esquerra Ranch, following the river channel from a restricted canyon bordered by cliffs to an open floodplain (see figure 2).
 It is comprised of a cottonwood-willow overstory with a honey mesquite bosque edge and an understory of mesquite and tamarisk.
-Arborescent Sonoran Desert scrub lines the cliffs to the north and south, and saguaro (Carnegiea gigantea) and creosote bush (Larrea tridentata) are present.
+Arborescent Sonoran Desert scrub line the cliffs to the north and south, where saguaro (Carnegiea gigantea) and creosote bush (Larrea tridentata) are common.
 Seasonal flooding typically occurs during winter and summer rains.
 A public access road follows Mineral Wash, and there is some recreational activity where the road terminates at the river.
-The densest and tallest forest exists in the immediate Bill Williams River corridor.
-The river flowed during the spring and summer in 2018 and also during cuckoo surveys in 2019.
-Young cottonwoods and Goodding's willows line the edge of the river.
-A few large cottonwoods persist in the outer ecotone area.
+The densest and tallest forest exists in the immediate BWR corridor.
+The river flowed during spring and summer in 2018 and also during cuckoo surveys in 2019 and 2020.
+This year's flood release from Alamo Dam turned most of the dead tamarisk accumulating in the eastern edge into large piles.
+The eastern edge also appears most impacted from prior drought, and some of the older cottonwood-willow forest is dying or dead.

-In 2019, there were six survey detections and one CO (nest) territory at this site.
+In 2020, there was one survey detection and no territories at this site.